-Legal basis for special Database works are protected under the Copyright Act, as well as databases.
-Protection protection of databases of databases in national law is based on EU Directive 96/9 EC on legal protection of databases.
-Scope of protection The scope of protection of database works is basically the same as for other works protected under copyright law.
+Database works are protected under the Copyright Act, as well as databases.
+Protection of databases in national law is based on EU Directive 96/9 EC on legal protection of databases.

+The scope of protection of database works is basically the same as for other works protected under copyright law.
 The creator possesses moral rights and exploitation rights including the right of reproduction, distribution and modification as well as the right to make the database work available to the public.
 However the scope of protection is only granted for the whole database or a substantial part of it.
 Repeated and systematic reproduction, distribution or making available of non-substantial parts of the database is also subject to the exclusive right of the database producer if these actions contravene regular exploitation of the database.

-Protection of database works is generally subject to the same limitations as other works Limitations on scope of protection protected under copyright law.
+Protection of database works is generally subject to the same limitations as other works protected under copyright law.
 The permitted use of databases the elements of which are individually accessible by electronic means for private or other personal use is extremely limited.
 Modification and reproduction of a database work by an authorized person is permitted if modification and reproduction is necessary to gain access to the elements of the database work and for its regular use.

 Databases or essential parts of databases can generally be reproduced for private use.
 However this does not apply to databases the elements of which are accessible by electronic means.
-Reproduction of essential parts of databases for necessary personal purposes are not pursued.

-scientific use or teaching purposes is permitted for all kind of databases if commercial
+Reproduction of essential parts of databases for necessary personal scientific use or teaching purposes is permitted for all kind of databases if commercial purposes are not pursued.